Le Bellot current position

 Review of Le Bellot

-MS Le Bellot cruise ship (launched in 2020) is the 5th of all six Compagnie du Ponant (CDP) polar expedition vessels.
-Advertised as "expedition yachts", of the same "Explorer-class" series are also the ships Le Champlain (2018), Le Laperouse (2018), Le Bougainville (2019), Le Kerguelen (2019) and Le Jacques Cartier (fka Le Surville) (2020) - all named after famous French sea explorers.
+The 2020-built MS Le Bellot cruise ship is the 5th of all six Ponant-owned polar expedition vessels.
+Advertised as "expedition yachts", of the same "PONANT EXPLORERS-class" series are also the sisterships Le Champlain (2018), Le Laperouse (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019) and Le Jacques Cartier (fka Le Surville) (2020) - all named after famous French sea explorers.

 History - construction and ownership